WHO WE ARE

 John C. Bates

+John did his undergraduate work in Behavior Science and Business Administration at Covenant College and has an MBA from Nova Southeastern University’s School of Business and Entrepreneurship.
+John enjoys teaching Entrepreneurship at a collegiate level.
 John is the Founder and CEO of Bulwark Ventures.
-He and his wife Donna have two grown children and currently live in Brownsville, TX.
+He and his wife Donna have two grown children and currently live in White Pine, TN.